BIVROST/360WebPlayer/README.md

 [61]: https://www.ffmpeg.org/

 Oh and if you want the guideline for a **static picture**, use a jpeg, png or something.
 At least this part is easy.
 Hugin's equirectangular or Google's Photo Sphere pictures work nicely.
+You can use a bit more resolution here, but above around 4096x4096 you might experience performance problems.